-Ask Brianna: How do I help my parents pay off college debt?
+Ask Brianna: How Do I Help My Parents Pay Off College Debt?

 Continue Reading Below

 Our dear parents are often taking on significant debt at a time when they should be paying off mortgages, filling retirement accounts and booking bucket-list vacations.
 And with college costs rising, more of them are doing it.
-Just 4 percent of undergraduates' parents took out federal parent loans, known as PLUS loans, in 1989-90; by 2011-12, nearly 20 percent had, according to the most-recent data from the National Center for Education Statistics.
+Just 4% of undergraduates’ parents took out federal parent loans, known as PLUS loans, in 1989-90; by 2011-12, nearly 20% had, according to the most-recent data from the National Center for Education Statistics.

 Help your parents live a little easier — and soothe your conscience — by looking into payment-reduction options or repaying their loans yourself.
 In certain situations, refinancing the loans in your name is also feasible.